MoHussamDev/usherette/README.md

-# Riiiads Starter Kit
+# MoHussam Front End Kit

-A starter kit for compiling Sass, Pug and running a dev server.
+A starter kit for compiling Sass, Pug , js and running a dev server.
-Now also with typescript compiler.
 Created by Riad ZT riiiaddesign@gmail.com
+And Developed By MoHussam mohamedhussamdev@gmail.com

 This package is inspired by the Traversy Media and Dev Tips starter kits.
 Check out the starter kits they are awesome.